waleedconan/child-protection-sql-portfolio/docs/README.md

 - **Tools Used:**
   - **SQL** – For querying protection case data, referrals, and service trends.
   - **Power BI** – For dashboard creation and visual storytelling.
-  - **Excel** – For data preparation and structure simulation.

 - **Data Cleaning & Shaping:**
-  Power Query was used within Power BI to clean and transform the dataset.
+  Power Query was used within Power BI to data clean and transform the dataset.

 - **Calculation Logic:**
   DAX measures were created for dynamic KPIs like referral aging and overdue case tracking.